hankcs/HanLP/docs/configure.md

 By default, HanLP tries to use the least occupied GPU so that mostly you don't need to worry about it, HanLP makes the best choice for you.
 This behavior is very useful when you're using a public server shared across your lab or company with your colleagues.

 HanLP also honors the ``CUDA_VISIBLE_DEVICES`` used by PyTorch and TensorFlow to limit which devices HanLP can choose from.
-For example, the following command will only keep the `0`th and `1`st GPU.
+For example, the following command will only keep the `0`th and `1`st GPUs.

 ```bash
 export CUDA_VISIBLE_DEVICES=0,1